open-vsx/publish-extensions/docs/understanding_reports.md

 ## `stat.json`

 This is the machine-readable data that the next file - `result.log` is generated from.
 In it, you can find 9 different categories of extensions:

 - `upToDate` - these extensions are the extensions, which have the same version published to OpenVSX as well as the Microsoft Marketplace.
 - `outdated` are all of the extensions, which have versions on OpenVSX, which are behind the ones on the Microsoft Marketplace.
 - `unstable` is the category, which has all extensions, that are most likely incorrectly published from the extensions' nightly or beta builds, since on the Microsoft Marketplace has a version which is smaller than the one on OpenVSX.
 - `notInOpen` includes extensions that simply failed to ever be published to OpenVSX, which means they should get special attention - fix them or remove them :)
 - `notInMs` - extensions that aren't published on the Microsoft Marketplace
 - `failed` - the extensions that for some reason failed with their publishing.
 - `msPublished` - all extensions published by Microsoft Corporation.
-- `hitMiss`
+- `hitMiss` - extensions which, in <abbr title="Month-To-Date">MTD</abbr>, have been updated on OpenVSX within 2 days after the Microsoft Marketplace.
 - `resolutions` is a list of all extensions and the way they have been resolved: `latest`, `matchedLatest`. `releaseTag`, `tag` or `releaseAsset`.

 ## `result.log`